Guillotine: Reign of Terror

-Retirement
+Resumption of use

-After the French Revolution, executions resumed in the city center.
+After the French Revolution, executions resumed in the city centre.
 On 4 February 1832, the guillotine was moved behind the Church of Saint-Jacques-de-la-Boucherie, before being moved again, to the Grande Roquette prison, on 29 November 1851.

 In the late 1840s, the Tussaud brothers Joseph and Francis, gathering relics for Madame Tussauds wax museum, visited the aged Henry-Clément Sanson, grandson of the executioner Charles-Henri Sanson, from whom they obtained parts, the knife and lunette, of one of the original guillotines used during the Reign of Terror.
 The executioner had "pawned his guillotine, and got into woeful trouble for alleged trafficking in municipal property".

 On 6 August 1909, the guillotine was used at the junction of the Boulevard Arago and the Rue de la Santé, behind the La Santé Prison.

 The last public guillotining in France was of Eugen Weidmann, who was convicted of six murders.
-He was beheaded on 17 June 1939 outside the prison Saint-Pierre, rue Georges Clemenceau 5 at Versailles, which is now the Palais de Justice.
-Numerous issues with the proceedings arose: inappropriate behavior by spectators, incorrect assembly of the apparatus, and secret cameras filming and photographing the execution from several storeys above.
-In response, the French government ordered that future executions be conducted in the prison courtyard in private.
+He was beheaded on 17 June 1939 outside the prison Saint-Pierre, rue Andre Mignot 5 at Versailles, which is now the Tribunal Judiciaire de Versailles.
+The proceedings caused "disgusting" and "unruly" behaviour among spectators.
+The “hysterical behavior” by spectators was so scandalous that French president Albert Lebrun immediately banned all future public executions.

+Marie-Louise Giraud (17 November 1903 – 30 July 1943) was one of the last women to be executed in France.
+Giraud was convicted in Vichy France and was guillotined for having performed 27 abortions in the Cherbourg area on 30 July 1943.
+Her story was dramatized in the 1988 film Story of Women directed by Claude Chabrol.

 The guillotine remained the official method of execution in France until the death penalty was abolished in 1981.
-The final three guillotinings in France before its abolition were those of child-murderers Christian Ranucci (on 28 July 1976) in Marseille, Jérôme Carrein (on 23 June 1977) in Douai and torturer-murderer Hamida Djandoubi (on 10 September 1977) in Marseille.
+The final three guillotinings in France before its abolition were those of child-murderers Christian Ranucci (on 28 July 1976) in Marseille, Jérôme Carrein (on 23 June 1977) in Douai and torturer–murderer Hamida Djandoubi (on 10 September 1977) in Marseille.
 Djandoubi's death was the last time that the guillotine was used for an execution by any government.

+Overseas departments and regions of France

+In the Western Hemisphere, the guillotine saw only limited use.
+The only recorded guillotine execution in North America north of the Caribbean took place on the French island of St. Pierre in 1889, of Joseph Néel, with a guillotine brought in from Martinique.

+In the Caribbean, it was used rarely in Guadeloupe and Martinique; its last use in the region was at Fort-de-France in 1965.
+In South America, the guillotine was only used in French Guiana, where about 150 people were beheaded between 1850 and 1945: most of them were convicts exiled from France and incarcerated within the "bagne", or penal colonies.

+Within the Southern Hemisphere, it worked in New Caledonia (which had a bagne too until the end of the 19th century) and at least twice in Tahiti.